mlc-ai/llm-perf-bench/README.md

 ## Performance

+All experiments are based on fp16 activation and compute, decoding 256 tokens with a prompt "What is the meaning of life?".

 ### Int4-quantized, Single GPU

 | Model      | GPU         | MLC LLM (tok/sec) | Exllama V2 (tok/sec) | Llama.cpp (tok/sec) |